Our final chapter in our beginner’s guide to water chemistry covers GH.

 2. You want to keep a specific type of fish

-On the flipside, some fish thrive in hard water such as cichlids, while others thrive in soft water like discus.
-If you want to keep these fish, you need to monitor your GH.
+On the flipside, some fish thrive in harder water such as cichlids, while others thrive in soft water like discus.
+If you want to keep soft water fish, you need to monitor your GH water conditions.

 It is also worth mentioning that since saltwater tanks use RO/DI water, they don’t have to worry about GH because the salt mix restores these minerals.

 What is the difference between GH and KH?

 Beginners often confuse general hardness (GH) with carbonate hardness (KH).
 While both have the word hardness in their name, they measure different parameters of your water.